 Families who find it difficult to care for their ageing loved ones without assistance can benefit greatly from professional respite care.
 North Coast, NSW, family caregivers who need a break from their caregiving duties can turn to Home Care Assistance.
 Using our proprietary Balanced Care Method, our respite caregivers can encourage your loved one to eat well, exercise regularly, get plenty of mental and social stimulation, and focus on other lifestyle factors that promote longevity.

 Talk to a doctor about how much water your loved one should drink each day, since dehydration can damage his or her digestive system.
 You can monitor hydration levels by observing the colour of your loved one’s urine (light yellow is ideal).
 Avoid serving beverages that can lead to dehydration such as caffeinated sodas and alcoholic drinks.

 Research suggests certain medications can irritate the digestive system, particularly in seniors.
 Make sure your loved one only takes medications prescribed by his or her doctor.
 Always talk to the doctor before your loved one begins taking a new medication.

 When caring for an ageing loved one, it is important to look for signs of cognitive decline.
 Unlike other health conditions, the onset of Alzheimer’s disease can be subtle and difficult to detect.
 If your loved one has trouble recalling names, events, or memories, talk to his or her doctor immediately.
 North Coast Alzheimer’s home care professionals are available around the clock to help seniors manage the challenges of Alzheimer’s.
 Whether your loved one requires cognitive stimulation, transportation to medical appointments, or assistance with daily tasks, expertly trained Alzheimer’s caregivers are the ideal solution.
-To create a comprehensive care plan for your senior loved one, call Home Care Assistance at 1300 LIVE-IN or (02) 6646 3527 today.
+To create a comprehensive care plan for your senior loved one, call Home Care Assistance at (02) 6646 3527 today.